From full-time law student to full-time waterman

 It seems like you’re in or on the water more than you are out of it.
 Can you tell us about your passion for the water and ocean and where it came from?

-“As a little kid, I have always been drawn to the ocean.
-For me it’s been a playground where I can do all the things I love.
-As I’ve grown older, I have realised that its more than just this, it’s a place where I have no worries, no stress, a place where I can go to heal and enjoy the purest form of nature possible.
+“As a little kid, I was always drawn to the ocean.
+For me, it was a playground where I could do all the things I love.
+As I’ve grown older, I have realised that it is more than just this, it’s a place where I have no worries, no stress, a place where I can go to heal and enjoy the purest form of nature possible.
 The ocean calms me down and makes me feel pure elation.”

 You’ve just finished your law degree, congratulations!
 What are you focusing on now and what are you most passionate about?

-“I’m honoured that I have had the opportunity to study it has taught me a lot of skills that I can implement into my life.
-Fortunately, it has also highlighted my passion which is content creation and ocean adventure, it’s been hard but it has made me realise that life is about waking up every morning and being excited for what the day holds.
+“I’m honoured that I have had the opportunity to study, as it has taught me a lot of skills that I can implement into my life.
+Fortunately, it has also highlighted my passions: content creation and ocean adventure.
+It’s been hard, but it has made me realise that life is about waking up every morning and being excited for what the day holds.

 You’ve been using the Dometic Patrol box on some of your recent adventures, can you tell us how you’ve been finding it and what you like most about it?

-“I have been blown away with these Dometic patrol boxes, I recently did a fishing mission where I caught a tuna and was too tired to clean the fish, I added ice and left the box in the sun for 2 days before returning.
-When I came back, I thought the fish was going to be rotten and gross, I was blown away the fish was still ice cold and solid 2 days later.
+“I have been blown away with these Dometic Patrol boxes.
+I recently did a fishing mission where I caught a tuna and was too tired to clean the fish, I added ice and left the box in the sun for 2 days before returning.
+When I came back, I thought the fish was going to be rotten and gross.
+I was blown away when I saw that the fish was still ice cold and solid 2 days later.
 Absolutely incredible!
-Additionally, they are so versatile having all the added extras like the rod holder and drink holder for the trips!”
+Additionally, they are so versatile having all the added extras like the rod holder and drink holder for my trips!”

 You share a lot of your water adventures in and around the Gold Coast on your social media (@wadepapenfus) and both your Instagram and YouTube has grown rapidly over the last few months, what do you put this down to and do you have any big dreams for your platforms in the future?

-You’re looking at getting a new boat later in 2022, if you could get your hands on your dream boat what would it be, and what extras and what accessories would you get first?
+You’re looking at getting a new boat later in 2022, if you could get your hands on your dream boat what would it be?

 “My dream boat would be a beautiful centre cabin with a nice deep V hull.
 This would allow me to take cover in the cabin for overnight trips and still have the versatile front space to fish and explore.”